natenka/pyneng-book-en/docs/source/book/02_git_github/git_github_auth.rst

 Github authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To start working with Github you should
+In order to start working with GitHub, you need to
 `register <https://github.com/join>`__ on it.
 It is better to use SSH key authentication to work safely with Github.